osuosl/formsender/docs/source/usage.rst

 * ``CEILING`` is the maximum number of submit requests formsender will accept per second.

-To start the application:
+To run the application locally for development purposes:

 .. code-block:: none

     make run

-The app will now wait for the form to be submitted, and will email the information submitted to the email specified.
+The app will now wait at ``localhost:5000`` for the form to be submitted, and will email the information submitted to the email specified.
+You can navigate to ``localhost:5000`` to see a simple test form.